dredstone1/dotfiles/README.md

 | SUPER + T | Show time notification |
 | SUPER + B | Show battery status    |

+## Installation

+To install the dotfiles, you can use GNU Stow.
+This will create symlinks in your home directory pointing to the files in this repository.

 ### Prerequisites